QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

 Finally, entanglement entropy in holography arises as a Bekenstein-Hawking entropy of a special class of surfaces~\cite{Ryu:2006bv,Hubeny:2007xt,Lewkowycz:2013nqa,Dong:2016hjy}.
 This discovery has led to new insight into quantum gravity by bringing quantum information tools to the mix.
-An impressive results in this direction is the quantitative understanding of the time evolution of the entropy of Hawking radiation from an evaporating black hole~\cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni,Penington:2019kki,Almheiri:2019qdq}.
-These works point to a new mechanism towards resolving Hawking's information paradox~\cite{Hawking:1976ra}.
-From the point of view of the present review, they can be thought of as including finite-$N_{c}$ effects in holographic studies of a class of thermalization processes at very late times.
+An impressive result in this direction is the quantitative understanding of the time evolution of the entropy of Hawking radiation from an evaporating black hole~\cite{Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni,Penington:2019kki,Almheiri:2019qdq}.
+The cited works point to a new mechanism toward resolving Hawking's information paradox~\cite{Hawking:1976ra,Page:1993wv}.
+From the point of view of this review, they can be thought of as including finite-$N_{c}$ effects in holographic studies of a class of thermalization processes at very late times.